Last updated

 Troubleshooting

-If login activity is not appearing as expected:
+Login activity is not appearing

-• Confirm the Google Workspace domain is connected and the affected user is mapped in WorkSights.
+Confirm the domain is connected and the affected user is mapped in WorkSights.
+Login events reflect user-driven authentication, so background system activity does not generate entries.

 Related Guides